Engaging adolescents to strengthen retention in HIV care in Eldoret, Kenya

-GAP: There is limited data regarding adolescent-specific barriers and facilitators to retention in HIV care, and regarding adolescent-centered interventions to improve retention.
+GAP: There are limited data regarding adolescent-specific barriers and facilitators to retention in HIV care, and regarding adolescent-centered interventions to improve retention.

-HYPOTHESES: We hypothesize that barriers to retention include developmental, familial, societal, and programmatic factors, while facilitators support adolescent needs and autonomy.
-We also hypothesize that engagement with adolescents will advance the development of highly relevant adolescent-centered interventions that directly address key barriers to adolescent retention in HIV care.
+HYPOTHESES: We hypothesized that barriers to retention include developmental, familial, societal, and programmatic factors, while facilitators support adolescent needs and autonomy.
+We also hypothesized that engagement with adolescents will advance the development of highly relevant adolescent-centered interventions that directly address key barriers to adolescent retention in HIV care.